YourFriendSub/YAGPDB.xyz-CCs/README.md

 # YAGPDB.xyz-CCs
 I make custom commands in my free time and sometimes in my not free time.
 I think i'm INTERMEDIATE at making and coding them.
 I always try to make them as advance and feature rich as possible and as good looking as i can.
 I have created tons of custom commands, some useful and some really wierd that will make you question me why i even created them.
-Sometimes, my commands may have some issue but you can always report them on my Discord Server, don't report them here because i don't know how use github correctly.
+Sometimes, my commands may have some issues even after testing them on my own community servers with 10000+, 5000+ and 1000+ members before publishing them for public usage on my repository.
+You can always report them on my Discord Server, don't report them here because i don't know how to use github correctly.

 ---
 ### Support